paulczar/paulczar.github.io-source/content/blog/OBS-broadcast-to-zoom-and-twitch/index.md

 ![Example of OBS overlay scene](./obs-basic.png)

-OBS can record to a high definition video file on your local machine as well as broadcast it out to Twitch, YouTube, or any other (RTSP)[https://en.wikipedia.org/wiki/Real_Time_Streaming_Protocol] capable platform.
+OBS can record to a high definition video file on your local machine as well as broadcast it out to Twitch, YouTube, or any other [RTSP](https://en.wikipedia.org/wiki/Real_Time_Streaming_Protocol) capable platform.

-It should come as no surprise that streaming high quality video from multiple sources can be quite taxing and it often makes sense to have OBS running on a separate computer (refurbished Dell desktops are perfect for this) with a video capture device watching the primary screen.
+It should come as no surprise that streaming high quality video from multiple sources can be quite taxing and it often makes sense to have **OBS running on a separate computer** (refurbished Dell desktops are perfect for this) with a video capture device (like an Elgato HD60) capturing video from your primary machine.

 Using OBS its fairly simple to record and broadcast a presentation, or live coding session.
-However it feels more like a webinar than it does a meetup or conference presentation.
+However it feels more like a webinar than it does a meetup or conference presentation as the interaction is very one way.

-Thus it makes sense to hook up Zoom and OBS in a way that you can broadcast the zoom meeting to your Stream, as well as the contents of your Stream to Zoom.
-This lets you not only reach multiple audiences, but it also allows your Zoom guests to interact with your Stream.
+By hooking up Zoom and OBS bidirectionally you can have the reach of a streaming platform at the same time as the more interative nature of having real live people in the (virtual) room with you.
+Having even just a few people acting as an audience and being able to talk to them and have them talk back and see their body language and reactions makes all the difference.

 Unfortunately trying to share a screen and audio through multiple systems is complicated and isn't possible straight out of the box and we need to solve a few problems: